 A lukewarm Christian does not prioritize God and the Kingdom Agenda

 Lukewarm Christians prioritize other things more than God.
 It could be their studies, secular work, and selfish ambitions.
-They tend to think more about what could benefit them rather than pleasing God.
+They tend to think more about what could benefit them than pleasing God.
 They have dreams and ambitions that only revolve around them.
-They don’t want to be involved in the Kingdom agenda.
+Moreover, they don’t want to be involved in the Kingdom’s agenda.

 The great commission left by Jesus in Matthew 28:16-20 was to go and make disciples, baptize them, and teach them to obey everything Jesus taught.
 It wasn’t a suggestion but a command.